baztian/jaydebeapi/README.rst

 - Next version - unreleased

+  - Make pip install for Python 2 work by changing JPype1 requirement to older version
   - Make pip install for Jython work by removing JPype1 requirement for Jython

 - 1.2.2 - 2020-06-04